 The longitudinal estuarine circulation is generated by the river discharge, Stokes return flow, longitudinal baroclinic pressure force, tidal straining, and advection (Geyer and Maccready, 2014).
 The HE features a microtidal tidal regime (tidal range less than 1.5 m), and the component generated by the baroclinic pressure gradient, i.e., the gravitational circulation, would be a primary part of the longitudinal estuarine circulation.
 The convergent geometry makes it susceptible to the residual flow induced by the longitudinal advection (Burchard et al., 2014).
 However, as seen above, the horizontal advection also plays a role in generating the estuarine circulation.

 With channel deepening and width narrowing in the HE, the gravitational circulation was increased by the increased baroclinic pressure gradient force.
-Based on Geyer (2010), the gravitational circulation in a straight estuary of rectangular cross-section is scaled as:
+Based on Geyer's research (2010), the gravitational circulation can be simplified to:

-vg=a(βgs0h)1/5Ur1/5Ut2/5=aβgs0h1/5R1/5(wh)-1/5Ut2/5, (6)